 About Hezekiah’s Tunnel

-Hezekiah's Tunnel, also known as Siloam Tunnel and the Tunnel of Shiloh, in Jerusalem was built by the 14th king of Judah, King Hezekiah, in 701 BC.
-Upon hearing of the approach of the Assyrian army, the king wanted to protect the city’s water supply and thus ordered the construction of this tunnel to act as an aqueduct, bringing water to his citizens.
-It was also to stem the water supply, preventing it from reaching the invading troops.
+The tunnel was built by the 14th king of Judah, King Hezekiah, in 701 BC.
+Upon hearing of the approach of the Assyrian army, the king wanted to protect the city’s water supply and thus ordered the construction of this tunnel to act as an aqueduct, partly to ensure a supply of water for his citizens, but primarily to stem the water supply, preventing it from reaching the invading troops.
 This 1,750-foot marvel of engineering stretches from the Gihon Spring to the Pool of Siloam and is still in a remarkable state of preservation.

 The events which led to the creation of Hezekiah’s Tunnel are described in the Bible and also on its walls.
 In 1880, a young boy found an inscription in the tunnel – known as the Siloam Inscription – telling of how the two groups digging it met in the middle.
 It’s still unclear precisely how Israelite engineers managed such a feat.
 Some have hypothesised that they were directed from above ground, using tapping and sound signals to identify where they were.
 The imperfect tunnel also shows this method was far from foolproof as it zigzags and winds in places.